Stock market today: Wall Street drifts as reports raise hopes for perfect landing for the economy

-The S&P 500 was 0.1% higher in afternoon trading, though it's still on track for its first losing week in the last 10.
-The Dow Jones Industrial Average was down 75 points, or 0.2%, as of 12:13 p.m.
-Eastern time, and the Nasdaq composite was 0.2% higher.
+The S&P 500 was 0.3% higher in afternoon trading, though it's still on track for its first losing week in the last 10.
+The Dow Jones Industrial Average was up 44 points, or 0.1%, as of 1:46 p.m.
+Eastern time, and the Nasdaq composite was 0.3% higher.

 Treasury yields swung sharply in the bond market following a set of reports on the economy.
 They initially climbed after the latest monthly jobs report showed U.S. employers unexpectedly accelerated their hiring last month.
 Average hourly pay for workers also rose, when economists had been forecasting a dip.